Mark Shimada

 Mohlo by se vám také líbit

-English Phrasal Verb Practice with “go on” and “go off”
+English Phrasal Verb Practice with “bring up” and “bring down”

-Tom's town is busy with activities, from soccer games to charity meetings and a science fair.
-This story is perfect for anyone looking to improve how to use "go on" and "go off" through the story of a community’s life and activities.
+Learn how to use the phrasal verbs “bring up” and “bring down” through the story about Mrs. Wilson and her children.
+It’s perfect for learners eager to embrace English phrasal verbs and the power of collective action and support!
 Listen to the story’s audio on the Latudio Czech Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Anglická frázová slovesa